bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 const [startTransition, isPending] = useTransition(CONFIG);
 ```

 The `startTransition` value is a function, which could be used on the state we want to intentionally load. `isPending` tells us if the transition is going on!
-If you put your data fetching inside the startTransition function, it will wait the amount of time you passed inn as config.
+If you put your data fetching inside the startTransition function, it will wait the amount of time you passed as config.
 This will tell React how long you are willing to wait before showing some output to the user.

-Let's take a look at an example:
+Let's take a look at an example where we use the startTransition as a onClick event for a button that should get some asynchronous data when it's pressed:

 ```
 <button